ramblin-dev/django-andablog/docs/install-usage.rst

 .. note:: The andablog templates make no assumptions when it comes to the content of your site's template.
 All blocks referenced by andablog are prefixed by 'andablog' and you place them how you like.

-The demo app has an `example implementation <https://github.com/WimpyAnalytics/django-andablog/blob/master/demo/templates/djangoandablog/base.html>`_.
+The demo app has an `example of overriding andablog's base.html <https://github.com/WimpyAnalytics/django-andablog/blob/master/demo/templates/djangoandablog/base.html>`_.

 Blog Entry Comments
 ^^^^^^^^^^^^^^^^^^^